The Ideal Scout

 thingiverse

-In front of the local Boy Scouts headquarters here in Sioux Falls, SD is a wonderful bronze copy of R. Tait McKenzie's "The Ideal Scout" or "Boy Scout" as he's more widely known.
-This life-sized copy stands proudly on a block of the local stone, pink Sioux quartzite.
-He's one of many copies that stand all over the United States and overseas.
-Please see this Wikipedia link for more information on the original: https://goo.gl/p8fI9D How I Designed This I shot about 200 photos around the statue and his block pedestal.
-At the time, I unwisely used JPG instead of RAW for the photo file choice.
-This mistake resulted in limited information for Agisoft Photoscan to work from as most of the photos were either blown out or deep in shadow.
-I enhanced the photos as best as I could in Lightroom before beginning the process of creating this model.
-I ran Photoscan on a medium setting at all steps.
-The resulting model, while not my best work, was still usable.
+In front of the local Boy Scouts headquarters right here in Sioux Falls, South Dakota is a fantastic bronze replica of R. Tait McKenzie's "The Ideal Scout" or "Boy Scout" as he is more widely recognized.
+This life-sized replica stands proudly on a block of local stone, pink Sioux quartzite.
+He is one of many replicas that stand all over the United States and abroad.
+Please visit this Wikipedia link for more information on the original: https://www.wikipedia.org/wiki/R._Tait_McKenzie's_The_Ideal_Scout I took approximately 200 photos around the statue and his block pedestal.
+At the time, I made a mistake by using JPG instead of RAW for the photo file choice.
+This error resulted in limited information for Agisoft Photoscan to work from as most of the photos were either overexposed or deep in shadow.
+I enhanced the photos as best as possible in Lightroom before starting the process of creating this model.
+I ran Photoscan on a medium setting at every step.
+The resulting model, while not my finest work, was still usable.
 I imported the OBJ file into Meshmixer to scale it, clean it up and repair it.
 I then exported it to Meshlab where I double-checked my work again, then exported it as a final STL file.
 I hope you enjoy it.

 With this file you will be able to print The Ideal Scout with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Ideal Scout.